-With the matrilocal and matrilineal family, matriarchy offers us a proven model that will give back to our families a determining role in the individual development of its members, in the stability and sustainability of our economic and social organization, as well as with the return to a harmonious relationship with our environment.
+With a family for life under the mothers' lineage, matriarchy offers us a proven model that will give back a determining role to our families in its members' individual development.
+Furthermore, matriarchy's matriage families will help us maintain economic sustainability and social organization stability.
+And most importantly, the return to a harmonious relationship with our environment.
 It's time to put the family back at the center of our lives.

 In summary, the establishment of a modern matriarchy in our communities rests on three immediate actions :